Back to Events

 • City Council developments impacting multifamily housing

-• Local ordinance changes (e.g., zoning, rent control, inspections)
+• Local ordinance changes (e.g., zoning, inspections)

 • State Issues:

-• Texas Apartment Association legislative priorities
+• TAA legislative priorities

 • State housing affordability & property rights initiatives